mlang/bmc/README.txt

   musical scores should also be exportable to MIDI files on disk such that they can be played or imported with other programs.
 Note that the current playback code is only a proof of concept, and needs more work.
-Its probably best to write something that converts a music::midi::evenet_queue to a suitable on-disk representation so that common code between real-time playback and file export can be shared.
+Its probably best to write something that converts a bmc::midi::evenet_queue to a suitable on-disk representation so that common code between real-time playback and file export can be shared.
 * Handle tied-note playback correctly: As usual with prototypes, the playback